cpina/github-action-push-to-another-repository/README.md

     ![Screenshot-personal-access-token](docs/screenshots/pat-30.png)

- * Generate a new token entering a name, Expiration date and choose "Repo".
+ * Generate a new token entering a name, expiration date and choose "Repo".
 Click the bottom button "Generate token".
-If you choose an expiration date you will need to create a new token after it.
-I've chosen in this example "No expiration", use carefully.
+If you choose an expiration date you will need to create a new token after this date.
+I've chosen in this example "No expiration"; this should be used carefully.

     ![Screenshot-personal-access-token-comment-expiration-scope](docs/screenshots/pat-40.png)

- * The token is displayed, copy it
+ * Copy the displayed token

     ![Screenshot-personal-access-token-comment-displayed](docs/screenshots/pat-50.png)

-Then make the token available to the GitHub Action following the steps:
+Then make the token available to the GitHub Action using the following steps:
  * Go to the GitHub page for the repository that you push from (**origin repository**).
 Click on "Settings" for the repository

     ![Screenshot-secrets-actions](docs/screenshots/ssh-key-50.png)